Bumps and redness on the face, how to get rid of them?

 Introduction

-These imperfections can be caused by various factors, ranging from hormonal imbalances to stress, including lifestyle habits and environmental influences.
+These imperfections can be caused by various factors, ranging from hormonal imbalances to stress, as well as lifestyle habits and environmental influences.

-Understanding the underlying causes of these skin issues is essential for treating them effectively.
-Furthermore, a holistic approach that includes adequate nutrition and high-quality dietary supplements can play a crucial role in improving skin health.
+Understanding the underlying causes of these skin problems is essential for treating them effectively.
+Furthermore, a holistic approach including proper nutrition and high-quality dietary supplements can play a crucial role in improving skin health.

-To learn more about supplements for beautiful skin and hormonal blemishes, check out our collections of natural treatments for skin and imperfections.
+To learn more about supplements for beautiful skin and hormonal pimples, check out our collections of natural treatments for skin and blemishes.

 I. Understanding red spots and redness on the face

-Redness and red spots on the face can have multiple origins, whether internal or external.
-A good understanding of the causes allows for the adoption of an appropriate skincare routine and limits their appearance.
+Redness and red pimples on the face can have multiple origins, whether internal or external.
+A good understanding of the causes allows for adopting an appropriate skincare routine and limiting their appearance.

 Internal and external causes